 There are different options including policy changes, disciplinary procedures and mediation for handling concerns or complaints about discrimination.
 An employer should be clear how it will handle such a matter.
-However, if the complaint is lodged by the employee as a grievance, the employer must follow the certain minimum procedures as with all other types of grievance.
+However, if the complaint is lodged by the individual as a grievance, the employer must follow certain minimum procedures as with all other types of grievance.

 THE BENEFITS TO ORGANISATIONS

 Evidence, though, shows there is not a "one-size-fits all" approach.
-Businesses and organisations know their own markets and sectors best, and should address equality and diversity with that in mind.
+Businesses and other organisations know their own markets and sectors best and should address equality and diversity with that in mind.
 That does not mean they can ignore equality and diversity if they think they are not in their business interests, as employers must still comply with the law.

 The report suggests businesses may be overlooking potential advantages.
-For example, having staff with roots in other countries and cultures can help firms build relations with a wider range of customers, and market its products or services more appropriately and sensitively.
+For example, having staff with roots in other countries and cultures can help firms build relations with a wider range of customers and market its products or services more appropriately and sensitively.
 A driver for some firms is in enhancing a brand's reputation.

 Promoting equality and diversity within an organisation will give a better chance:

 - that the best candidate from the widest possible pool of applicants is selected for the job

 - of reasonable adjustments being made for individuals with disabilities to make sure they are not disadvantaged

 - of a workplace which values the differences between staff and which expects an environment of fairness, dignity and respect